CONCERTA- methylphenidate hydrochloride tablet, extended release

 CONCERTA is a federally controlled substance (CII) because it contains methylphenidate that can be a target for people who abuse prescription medicines or street drugs.
 Keep CONCERTA in a safe place to protect it from theft.
 Never give your CONCERTA to anyone else because it may cause death or harm them.
 Selling or giving away CONCERTA may harm others and is against the law.

-• are allergic to methylphenidate or any of the ingredients in CONCERTA.
+• allergic to methylphenidate or any of the ingredients in CONCERTA.
 See the end of this Medication Guide for a complete list of ingredients in CONCERTA.

 Before taking CONCERTA, tell your healthcare provider about all of your or your child's medical conditions, including if you or your child: